Amirarsalan-sn/Lunar-Lander/README.md

 # Lunar-Lander
 This project demonstrates several soloutions for the LunarLander [environment gymnasium](https://gymnasium.farama.org/environments/box2d/lunar_lander/).
 The environment is sloved mainly using double dqn and dueling double dqn (d3qn).
 But, for solving the challenges I faced during the training process, other methods combined with these two methods are tested in order to get the proper result which are fully described in this document.
 The two main methods are combined with different techniques like Boltzman policy, reward wrapping and even an imitation method of learning.
-The best soloution (the one with the highest gained reward) was found using the last method.
+The best solution (the one with the highest gained reward) was found using the last method.
 So bear with me.
 ## Table of Contents
 - [Double DQN](#double-dqn)
   - [Double DQN Simple](#double-dqn-simple)